samstokes/samstokes.github.io/source/_posts/2016-05-20-confidence.markdown

 It's really hard to answer these questions by arguing over absolutes, but you can make surprising progress with a few minutes of empathetic conversation about what you're trying to achieve.

 Of course, maybe the answer is "we're not all that confident, but that's fine".
-Confidence is *also* a cultural value.
-The appropriate level of confidence will vary based on your preferences and your situation.
+Doing anything interesting requires some level of risk.
+Individuals and companies vary in how much, and what kinds of, risk they are willing to take.

-However, I believe that explicitly *valuing confidence* leads to being *better* at speed, quality, and all the other things you value.
+However, I believe that building a culture that *values confidence* leads to being *better* at speed, quality, and all the other things you value.

 In subsequent posts I plan to back up that claim, via applying this framework to some traditionally frustrating areas of software engineering, such as "productionisation" (aka turning a half-finished prototype into a half-finished product), premature generalisation, and whether startups should bother with unit tests.